gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Just look at your uniform---it's a disgrace!"

 The soldier who had been the last to climb onto Big Blue nodded.
-"It isn't quite regimental standard, is it, honored?" he acknowledged ruefully.
+"It isn't quite regimental standard, is it, learned?" he acknowledged ruefully.
 "Nothing a bar of soap won't put right, though.
 I'll see to it once my men are settled."

 "Settled?"
 The *tralpa* looked from the sergeant to his men and back to the